You're up. You're down. And you're soon up again. It seems like you spend your days riding an emotional roller coaster.

 Some people feel uneasy, fearful, and worried even when they realize there's no good reason.
 You could be diagnosed with generalized anxiety disorder if you've had trouble controlling your worries more often than not for the past 6 months and you have additional symptoms such as trouble sleeping.
 When it's severe, it can be almost impossible to get through the day.

 People with bipolar disorder have highs and lows that are much more intense and longer-lasting than usual mood swings.

 For example, it's normal to feel great, like everything's going your way, for a day or two.
-Someone with bipolar disorder, though, can spend several days being the life of the party: racing around, talking fast, not sleeping much, and doing destructive things like running through the family's bank account.
+Someone with bipolar disorder, though, can spend several days or weeks being the life of the party: racing around, talking fast, not sleeping much, and doing destructive things like running through the family's bank account.
+That's called a manic phase.
 They could possibly hear voices, too.
-That's called a manic phase.

 This treatable mental illness affects 3% of adult Americans each year.